eschan145/KingdomsandCastles/README.md

         """A color is picked"""
 ```

-After you ware done with the events, use `remove_handlers()`.
+After you are done with the events, use `remove_handlers()`.
 You can remove specific events as parameters.

 If you are going to render pyglet stuff, it is easy to implement.
 You just need to enable arcade's context pyglet renderer.